Tales from the Hood 2: "The Sacrifice"

 Gwinnett returns and determines that the fetus is indeed shrinking.
 When Henry says that he is the father, Gwinnett insists that he will not work for an interracial couple.
 Emily suddenly insists that Henry kidnapped her and isn't her husband before she hits him with a lamp and Gwinnett drives her away.
-After being confronted by his mother and touched by Winters, Henry finally sees the spirit of Emmett, who mentions that he has been "blessed with a chance to see the future."
+After being confronted by his mother and touched by Winters, Henry finally sees the ghost of Emmett, who mentions that he has been "blessed with a chance to see the future."
 However, Emmett laments that Henry is voting against the interests of his people, deciding that the horrific death he endured was all for nothing.

-Henry is also visited by the spirit of Carol Denise McNair (Jayla McDonald) and her friends from Sunday school who were killed in the 16th Street Baptist Church bombing.
-This is followed by a visit from James Chaney (Brandon J Williams), Andrew Goodman, and Michael Schwerner (Stephen Doerfler), as well as Medgar Evers and Martin Luther King Jr. (Terrance Sims).
-The final visitor is Mamie Till, Emmett's mother, who insisted on a public funeral service with an open casket so that her son's beaten face could be photographed and seen by the public, sparking the Civil Rights Movement.
+Henry is also visited by the ghost of Carol Denise McNair (Jayla McDonald) and her friends from Sunday school who were killed in the 16th Street Baptist Church bombing.
+This is followed by a visit from the ghosts of James Chaney (Brandon J Williams), Andrew Goodman, and Michael Schwerner (Stephen Doerfler), as well as Medgar Evers and Martin Luther King Jr. (Terrance Sims).
+The final visitor is Emmett's mother Mamie Till who insisted on a public funeral service with an open casket so that her son's beaten face could be photographed and seen by the public, sparking the Civil Rights Movement.
 Henry refuses to believe any of this is happening or respect the sacrifices and refuses to change his vote, leaving Emmett to decide to go back and do things differently, apologizing to his killers for speaking to the white woman he spoke to.
 Winters explains that if Emmett chooses to live instead of die, then his sacrifice will never occur, resulting in the Civil Rights Movement grinding to a halt, explaining that this is the reason why history has inexplicably altered.

 William Cotton arrives in SUVs labelled "Klan Patrol" as Emily accuses Henry of rape.
 Cotton and his men beat Mama Bradley and attempt to abduct Henry.
 He quickly promises to Emmett that he will vote against the closure of the voting locations.
 Emmett informs him that that is no longer an option, mentioning that Henry will have to go the extra mile and sacrifice his life.
-Henry agrees to do it and allows himself to beaten to death by the Klan Patrol.
+Henry agrees to do it and allows himself to be beaten to death by the Klan Patrol.
 As history returns to normal, Henry's spirit senses that his child will now live.
-He and Emmett disappear, with Mama Bradley expressing her pride in her son.
+He and Emmett disappear with Mama Bradley expressing her pride in her son.